-BCT currently maintains the following certifications with state, local, and federal agencies:
+BCT Partners is a management consulting firm that maintains the following certifications with state, local, and federal agencies:

 State of NJ Business Registration Certificate (Category 2)

 State of NJ Certified Small Business Enterprise (SBE)